sematext/sematext-agent-java/docs/metrics-yaml-format.md

     * `path`: JSONPath-like expression for the objects that should be queried in the response.
 You can extract tags from the path using placeholders.
      For more info refer to [Extracting tags from JSON Path](#extracting-tags-from-json-path).
 Used only with JSON data source.
     * `rowIdColumns`: used only with DB data source.
 When using horizontal model, each row will typically represent one entity.
-To collect metrics of `counter` type, agent has to compare previous measurement with current one and it can do that only if it can uniquelly identify each row.
-So this parameter should define comma-separated list of column names (as produced by SQL query) that should be used to idenitify each row.
+To collect metrics of `counter` type, agent has to compare previous measurement with current one and it can do that only if it can uniquely identify each row.
+So this parameter should define comma-separated list of column names (as produced by SQL query) that should be used to identify each row.
 If it is not defined properly it can lead to unexpected results as agent has to internally aggregate rows that appear to be the same entity.
 If no `counter` metrics are used or if vertical model is used, it can be left empty.
+    * `singleRowResult`: alternative for `counter` metrics in horizontal model when no columns can be used in `rowIdColumns`.
+Its value should be set to `true` if you are sure the query will always return a single row.
+In such case Agent will always compare freshly recorded values in that single row with values from the previous measurement.
+If the query results in more than one row, Agent will generate an error.

     Each observation has a list of metrics and tags under `metric` and `tag` sections.
     * Each `metric` can have following fields:
         * `name`: Name of the metric.
 Use dot-separated hierarchical naming.
 Metric names will be automatically prefixed with metric namespace.